jhumelsine/jhumelsine.github.io/_posts/2024-06-07-unit-test-convert.md

 # Summary
 I saw the light.
 I, a _Unit Test Denier_, became a _Unit Test Evangelist_.
 I created a __Unit  Test Introduction__ course at work and presented it well over a dozen times.

-I have more to say about testing, but I don’t have room to continue in this blog post.
-I will follow up with a series of blogs about different aspects of unit testing.
-I’ll provide a link for each on this page when completed:
-* [Attributes of Effective Unit Tests](https://jhumelsine.github.io/2024/06/14/unit-test-attributes.html) - Unit Test properties that make them more useful than not
-* [Basic Elements of Automated Unit Tests](https://jhumelsine.github.io/2024/06/23/unit-test-elements.html) - Elevating automated tests to first-class citizen status
-* [Test Doubles](https://jhumelsine.github.io/2024/07/02/test-doubles.html) - Emulate dependencies without depending upon dependencies
-* [Suril, the Semaphore and Me](https://jhumelsine.github.io/2024/07/08/suril-semaphore.html) - When the theory became practice for me.
-* [Test-Driven Development - Writing Tests Before the Implementation](https://jhumelsine.github.io/2024/07/15/tdd.html) - I know it sounds completely backwards, but please give it some consideration.
-* [Yuri, the Programming Assignment and Me](https://jhumelsine.github.io/2024/07/22/yuri-evaluator.html) - My evening introducing [Test-Driven Development](https://jhumelsine.github.io/2024/07/15/tdd.html) to a young Computer Science student.
-* [Be On Your Best Behavior](https://jhumelsine.github.io/2024/08/08/bdd.html) - Test-Driven Development - How to create tests; Behavior-Driven Development - What tests to create
-* [What is Behavior in Behavior-Driven Development](https://jhumelsine.github.io/2024/08/20/behavior.html) - More details about the nature of behavior.

 # References
 ___Working Effectively with Legacy Code___ by Michael Feathers: